kevin91nl/entity-salience/README.md

 docker-compose up --build githook-installer
 ```

-## Run all checks
+## Tests and checks

-In order to run all checks manually, execute the following command:
+The test and checks are execute automatically by the pre-commit hook which is installed by the Git hooks installer.
+In order to run all tests and checks manually, execute the following command:

 ```bash
 docker-compose up --build run-checks
 ```

-## Notebooks
+## Notebook server

 In order to serve the notebooks on `http://localhost:8888`, execute the following command: